 rather, it is the idea that ‘there is one who can enter.

-… 'attaining’ illumination and realization is a hindrance
+… (the idea of) 'attaining’ illumination and realisation is a hindrance

-… when the hindrances have been eliminated, there is no eliminator.
+… (because) when the hindrances have been eliminated, there is no eliminator.

 The teachings of the sutras are like the finger that points to the moon.

 When one sees the moon, one realizes that the finger is not the moon.